jzumsteg/zumstegs-blog/_drafts/vitoria.md

 thumbnail:
 summary: Vitoria-Gasteiz, the capital of the Basque Country
 ---
-When we started planning this year's trip, we originally wanted to return to our favorite Spanish city, Zamora and our favorite <em>parador</em> which is in the old part of Zamora.
+When we started planning this year's trip, we originally wanted to return to our favorite Spanish city, Zamora and our favorite <em>parador</em> which is in the old town of Zamora.
 Alas, I discovered that the <em>parador</em> is closed for renovation for 18 months and since it is part of the draw for us to Zamora, we decided to look for another place to visit.
-We had already decided to see San Sebastian, so I looked at other Basque Country cities and came across Vitoria-Gasteiz.
+We had already decided to see San Sebastian, so I looked at other cities in the Basque Country and came across Vitoria-Gasteiz.
 The more I read about it, the more I thought, "This is a place we could really like."
-We booked four nights there and I was right, we loved Vitoria.
+We booked four nights there and found that I was wrong about liking the city; we loved it!
 By the time we left we were planning a return trip.

 <h2>A (Very) Little History of Vitoria-Gasteiz</h2>
 It's known that in the 11th century there was a village named Gasteiz on the hill here, and that it had a church and was walled, indicating that it had some importance in the area by then.
-In 1181 the Spanish king Sancho the Wise built up the small town into a defensive outpost and named it Vitoria for reasons unknown, but it quickly became Vitoria-Gasteiz, combining the Spanish and Basque names for the village.
+In 1181 the Spanish king Sancho the Wise built up the small town into a defensive outpost and named it Victoria for reasons unknown, but it quickly became Vitoria-Gasteiz, combining the Spanish and Basque names for the village.

-In 1813 the French army of Joseph Napoleon met the British, Portuguese and Spanish army, under the leadership of the Duke of Wellington (later the victor over the Emperor Napoleon at Napoleon's final battle, at Waterloo).
-Wellington's army prevailed here, too, and started the demise of French control of Spain.
-Unlike San Sebastian, Wellington left Vitoria-Gasteiz intact, and it has been the capitol of the Basque Country, first an unoffical role, but formalized in the late 1900s and early-21st century, with the Basque Parliamenmt meeting here, and the Basque Prime Minister living here.
+In 1813 the French army of Joseph Napoleon battled the British, Portuguese and Spanish army, under the leadership of the Duke of Wellington near here.
+Wellington's army prevailed and started the demise of French control of Spain.
+Unlike San Sebastian (which Wellington's army burned to the ground), Wellington left Vitoria-Gasteiz intact, and it has been the capitol of the Basque Country, first an unoffical role, but formalized in the late-20th and early-21st centuries, with the Basque Parliament meeting here, and the Basque Prime Minister living here.

 Residents of Vitoria-Gasteiz are called <em>vitorianos</em> by English speakers, and <em>gasteiztarrak</em> by Basque speakers.
 But traditionally they are called <em>babazorros</em>, Basque for "bean sacks."
-I think that's a little fact everyone should know.
+I think that's a fact everyone should know.

 <H2>Vitoria-Gasteiz, the Town</h2>
-Several decades ago, VG decided to become a "green city."
+Several decades ago, Vitoria-Gasteiz decided to become a "green city."
 The city government put in place plans to build parks, reduce automobile traffic and improve the environment of the city.
 They succeeded: in 2012 the city was named a "Green Capital City" (the first in Spain) and in 2019 the UN designated it a "Golden Green City."
-There are four huge parks surrounding VG, each focusing on a different type of natural features: wetlands, forests, etc.
+There are four huge parks outside Vitoria-Gasteiz, each focusing on a different type of natural feature: wetlands, forests, etc.

-For us, we saw this in many of the streets of VG.
-Many have been pedestrianized.
+For us, we saw this greening in many of the streets of Vitoria-Gasteiz and many parks inside the city.
+Cars have been prohibited and pedestrians have them to themselves.
 <figure class = 'portrait' >
     <img src="{{ "2025/vitoria/IMG_7595.jpg" | prepend: site.imageurl | prepend: site.baseurl  }}" alt="Image" />
     <figcaption><em>While the streets of the old city are mostly un-touched, many streets outside that core look like this: pedestrianized and tree-lined.
 Very enjoyable for strolling.
 This one was just outside our hotel.</em></figcaption>